celestiaorg/CIPs/cips/cip-tx-limits.md

 1. The number of non-PFB transactions per block is limited to 200 by setting `NonPFBTransactionCap` to 200. `NonPFBTransactionCap` is the maximum number of SDK messages, aside from PFBs, that a block can contain.

-1. The size of a transaction is limited to 2MB by setting `MaxTxBytes` to 2091752, which is 2MiB in bytes.
+1. The size of a transaction is limited to 2MiB by setting `MaxTxSize` to 2097152, which is 2MiB in bytes.

 ## Rationale

 The rationale for this proposal is twofold:

-1. To prevent congestion on the network by limiting the number of PFBs and non-PFB transactions per block.
+1. To prevent long block times on the network by limiting the number of PFBs and non-PFB transactions per block.
 This was initially not considered consensus-breaking, but it has a meaningful effect on users and should be formalized in a CIP.

 1. To set the transaction size limit to 2MiB, even with 8MB blocks, to prevent issues with gossiping large transactions.
 Gossiping an 8MiB transaction without chunking could be detrimental to the network.